koraa/huniq/readme.md

 # huniq version 2

 Command line utility to remove duplicates from the given input.
+Note that huniq does not sort the input, it just removes duplicates.

 ```
 SYNOPSIS: huniq -h # Shows help